 In the instant matter, Respondent committed multiple violations of several Rules of Professional Conduct.
 Respondent failed to have a written contingent fee agreement.
 Respondent also failed to timely pay the Nationwide subrogation claim and failed to pay the CMS subrogation claim altogether despite having knowledge that payments must be made and that he was withholding money to pay the same from Ms. Jones' personal injury settlement.
-Respondent also failed to take proper precautions to ensure the protection of client and third-party funds when he deposited, on more than one occasion, his own personal funds into his IOLTA account.
-Respondent's misconduct also caused his client, Ms. Jones, to worry that her disability status could be impacted by the failure to promptly pay the CMS claim.23 Moreover, no mitigating factors were found by the HPS in this case.
+Respondent's misconduct also caused his client, Ms. Jones, to worry that her disability status could be impacted by the failure to promptly pay the CMS claim.
+Moreover, the aggravating factors outweigh any mitigating factors that may be present in this case.
 Therefore, a serious sanction, such as suspension, should be imposed when an experienced lawyer such as Respondent knowingly and intentionally fails to comply with his obligations, including his fiduciary responsibilities, under the Rules of Professional Conduct.